 Sliven

-The demographic picture of the district ranks it among the country’s leaders on this indicator.
-At the same time, Sliven is among the districts with the lowest performance as regards the indicators for education.
-Sliven’s poor rating in the healthcare category is mainly due to the extremely high infant mortality rate.
-The relative number of crimes in the district is close to the average in the country, while the detection rate remains considerably higher.
-The low proportion of the population in housing with access to public sewerage remains a challenge.
-The intensity of cultural life is increasing.
+The demographic picture of the district ranks it among the country’s leaders in this indicator.
+At the same time, Sliven is among the districts with the lowest performance as regards the indicators for education and healthcare.
+Most notably, there is an acute shortage of both GPs and specialist physicians.
+The relative number of crimes in the district is close to the average one in the country, while the detection rate remains considerably higher.
+The relative volume of the consumed drinking water is the lowest in the country.
+The culture and tourism sectors show relatively low intensity.

 Download reports from preivious years: